 Therapy for treatment

-Sometimes a provider will ask a woman to try talk therapy, especially if this is her first experience with depression.
-One kind of talk therapy, called Cognitive-Behavioral Therapy, has been proven to be particularly helpful for women who are trying to TTC.
+Sometimes a provider will ask you to try talk therapy, especially if this is your first experience with depression.
+One kind of talk therapy, called Cognitive-Behavioral Therapy, has been proven to be particularly helpful while TTC.
 Cognitive-Behavioral Therapy is a type of talk therapy that helps people identify certain unhealthy thoughts (like the ones above) and change them, slowly over time.
 Your provider might ask that you see a mental health professional by yourself, or that you attend group therapy sessions.

 Antidepressants for treatment